Surrogacy and A Healthy Pregnancy

-After you have successfully become a surrogate with a surrogate agency, you’re onto the big event.
+After you have successfully become a surrogate with a surrogate agency, you’ll need some tips for surrogacy and a healthy pregnancy.
 For many surrogates, the pressure of providing a healthy pregnancy can be a lot.
 Luckily, there are certain things you can do to ensure that your pregnancy is as healthy as possible.
 Here are a few suggestions.

 Since one of the surrogate qualifications is to have had a baby before, you likely already know what you’re going to experience when you’re pregnant.
 However, it’s still important to know what changes occur during pregnancy.
 That way if something does feel off, you’ll be able to recognize if it’s something to worry about or just part of the pregnancy.

 One of the most common parts of pregnancy is weight gain.
 If you’re not steadily gaining weight over nine months, then you could be experiencing a problem.
 Another common feature of a healthy pregnancy is an increase in urination.

 While every pregnancy is different, for surrogacy and a healthy pregnancy, remember how your body was when you were pregnant with your own.

 Doctors say you should take pre-natals for a reason.
 Definitely, for surrogacy and a healthy pregnancy outcome, it’s necessary to take pre-natal vitamins.

 In particular, pre-natals give extra folic acid, calcium, and iron.
 Folic acid is important because it helps the baby’s brain and spinal cord develop.
 For surrogates who are worried about birth defects, folic acid can help reduce the chances of them developing.